“Hello there Kaidus!” A burly man past his prime exclaimed happily.

 Mr. Genum was a man in his early 50’s, and the first person to let Kaidus borrow from his store.
-Kaidus has known the man ever since he was two years old, and has been a regular at this store ever since.
-While the man has a large and stout build, giving off an image of a veteran mercenary, he claims to be a scholar in his younger days before opening the bookstore.
+He had known the man ever since he was two years old, and has been a regular at this store ever since.
+While the man had a large and stout build giving off an image of a veteran mercenary, he claims to be a scholar in his younger days before opening the bookstore.

 “I figure you’d like to see them before they were sold.”
 The old man grinned.
 He knew Kaidus was a ravenous reader.
 A few books wouldn’t last the boy a couple of days, and it didn’t hurt his business by lending the books to the boy.

 “Thank you.”
 Kaidus thanked the kind old man as he proceeded to pick at the new books.